-2.6.6 What are the ways in which stakeholders can work together to drive progress towards ensuring interoperability of technological solutions based on these emerging technologies to facilitate, among other things, greater access for all?
+2.6.6 What are the ways in which stakeholders can work together to drive progress to facilitate greater access to new and emerging telecommunication/ICTs?

-2.7 Note: These overarching questions will be considered in conjunction with more detailed and specific analysis of the topics set out in Decision 611.
+2.7 Note: These overarching questions will be considered in conjunction with more detailed and specific analysis of the theme for WTPF-21 and topics set out for consideration in Decision 611.
 Such analysis in each of these sections could potentially be broadly divided into three parts – opportunities, challenges, and policies to foster sustainable development.

 2.8 Sub-Themes for Discussion